 Requests to interchange P, NP, S, or U and normal letter grades, based upon student need (e.g., P to B for entrance to professional school, etc.) do not involve clerical or procedural errors; these petitions are denied automatically.

 The Committee may authorize a retroactive change of grade mode if the grade mode change is the only thing preventing a student from satisfying graduation requirements.
-In such cases, the student is expected to provide documentation of this situation, including that an exception by the graduation certifying authority is not possible.
+The student petitioning must be in Filed to Graduate status.
+In such cases, the student is expected to provide documentation of this situation and a letter of support from their academic advisor stating that the change is necessary for the student to graduate.
 The Committee expects students to pursue grade mode changes for this reason only as an avenue of last resort.
 Thus, students should exercise their P/NP or S/U option with extreme caution.

 Grade Changes Opposed by the Instructor

 If the GCC finds that a clerical or procedural error has resulted in a student receiving an incorrect grade, it may authorize a change even if the faculty member who awarded the grade is opposed, if an appropriate grade can be determined.
 Generally, the GCC will require the student to have discussed the matter with the faculty member and the department chairperson.
 The latter has no authority to change a grade, but may assist in finding an informal solution that prevents adversarial procedures.
 If this fails, the student should discuss the situation with the GCC deputy in the Office of the University Registrar.
 The student will normally be expected to bear the burden of proof.